 - Babies benefit from the increased skills of their parent and the parent’s continued involvement.

-Currently Baby Elmo is in five county probation departments in California as well as the Cuyahoga Hills Juvenile Correctional Facility in Ohio.
+Currently Just Beginning is in six county probation departments in California as well as the Cuyahoga Hills Juvenile Correctional Facility in Ohio and the Connecticut Juvenile Training School.
 The Youth Law Center is working with Rachel Barr, Ph.D. of Georgetown University, who has done direct research on the impact of television on parent/child interactions.

 “The staff and kids at the Youth Guidance Center LOVE the parenting program initiated by the Youth Law Center in collaboration with Georgetown University.
 It has transformed the attitude and behavior of some of the most hard to reach kids that have serious histories in drug use and gang activity.
 It gives them purpose in life and a vision of a future.” -Colleene Preciado, Retired Orange County Chief Probation Officer